- Fiscal year vs. calendar year

 Internal vs. external reporting

-Some teams maintain a management calendar (e.g., 4-4-5 retail calendars) while statutory reporting follows another—if you do both, document mappings clearly.
+Some teams maintain a management calendar (e.g., 4-4-5 retail calendars) while statutory reporting follows another.
+If you do both, document mappings clearly.

 Year-end checklist ideas